How Feature Learning Can Improve Neural Scaling Laws: Solvable Model of Scaling Laws With Feature Learning

 The finite network's learned function $f$ is expressed in terms of the lower dimensional features, while the target function $y(\x)$ can be decomposed in terms of the limiting (and static) features $\bm\psi_{\infty}(\x)$ with coefficients $\w^\star$.
 The instantaneous finite width features $\tilde{\bm\psi}(\x,t)$ can also be expanded as a linear combination of the basis functions $\bm\psi_\infty(\x)$ with coefficient matrix $\bm A(t) \in \mathbb{R}^{N \times M}$.
 We can therefore view our model as the following student-teacher setup

-If the matrix $\bm A(t)$ is random and static then gradient descent on this random feature model recovers the stochastic process analyzed by \cite{ bordelon2024dynamical, paquette20244+}.
-In this work, we extend the analysis to cases where the matrix $\bm A(t)$ is also updated.
+If the matrix $\bm A(t)$ is random and static then gradient descent on this random feature model recovers the lazy network analyzed by \cite{ bordelon2024dynamical, paquette20244+}.
+In this work, we extend the analysis to cases where the matrix $\bm A(t)$ is also updated, {to allow for the evolution of the kernel}.
 We consider online training in the main text but discuss and analyze the case where samples are reused in Appendix \ref{app:offline_dynamics}.

 We allow $\w(t)$ to evolve with stochastic gradient descent (SGD) and $\bm A(t)$ evolve by \textit{projected SGD} on a mean square error with batch size $B$.
 Letting $\bm\Psi_{\infty}(t) \in \mathbb{R}^{B \times M}$ represent a randomly sampled batch of $B$ points evaluated on the limiting features $\{\bm\psi_\infty(\x_\mu) \}_{\mu=1}^B$ and $\eta$ to be the learning rate, our updates take the form